-asthma cannot be cured, but with good management, people with asthma can lead normal, active lives.
+Asthma cannot be cured, but with good management, people with asthma can lead normal, active lives.
 A range of programs and services are available to support people with asthma.

-Effect of condition on aviation
+The effect of the condition on aviation

 An asthma attack in-flight can be acutely incapacitating.
 A number of elements of the aviation environment can make asthma symptoms worse, including: